 Biomedical engineers create technical solutions to medical problems by integrating scientific and engineering concepts and methodology.
 Technology plays an important role in prevention, diagnosis, therapy and rehabilitation.
 Biomedical research leads to new techniques for repairing damaged tissue, such as bone and skin.
 It helps create drugs with targeted effects and equips doctors with improved imaging techniques for more effective diagnosis, as well as offering patient-focused solutions in rehabilitation technology.

 At the start of the programme, you will select a field of biomedical technology and a corresponding research group which is closely associated with the Technical Medical Centre.
-The programme consists of a mix of core courses and electives, enabling you to create your own personalized Master’s programme (subject to exam committee approval).
+The programme consists of a mix of core courses and electives, enabling you to create your own personalised Master’s programme (subject to exam committee approval).
 Together with your graduation professor, you will draw up a course list that forms a coherent programme, reflecting your individual interests and the contents of your graduation project.
 The programme includes an internship and culminates in a thesis based on a research project.

 The general curriculum is as follows:

 - 30 credits of compulsory courses by specialisation

 - 15 credits of electives from a pre-structured group of elective courses